Player events & playback sync

 - To orchestrate the players, you can get player.js library on GitHub, or simply listen to the specified events yourself.

 - If you use Iframely JSON as your API format, check

 playerjsvalue there if we could make player be compatible.

-Here's the playback sync example.
+Here’s the playback sync in action.
 Try starting a video, and then another.
-It works across multiple tabs too.
+It works across multiple browser tabs too.